 In October 2017, ICIC hosted a national conversation based on this report at the Roxbury Innovation Center in Boston.
 Sponsored by JPMorgan Chase, the Boston Foundation, and the W.K.
 Kellogg Foundation.
 Catalyzing Inclusivity in Incubators and Accelerators featured an exciting lineup of expert speakers, and convened 150 entrepreneurs and leaders from across the U.S. You can view the full program here and learn more by reading our recap blog.

-Financing Growth: A Practical Resource Guide for Small Businesses (2015), sponsored by JPMorgan Chase & Co., is designed as a practical and concise guide for businesses exploring outside capital sources.
+Financing Growth: A Practical Resource Guide for Small Businesses (2015), sponsored by JPMorgan Chase, is a concise guide for businesses exploring outside capital sources.
 Today’s entrepreneurs have perhaps more capital options to choose from than at any other time in history, with new financial products and organizations being created each year.
-While this influx is exciting, it complicates an already complicated issue for entrepreneurs: How can businesses find the “right” capital to support their growth?
+While this influx is exciting, it complicates an already difficult issue for entrepreneurs: How can businesses find the “right” capital to support their growth?

 Our 2014 report, The Missing Link: Clusters, Small Business Growth and Vibrant Urban Economies, was used as a framing document for JPMorgan Chase’s Small Business Forward initiative, which offers critical support for urban entrepreneurs and the organizations that support them.
 Missing Link analyzes small business development strategies in the nation’s ten largest cities and makes the case for cities to align their programs and strategies for supporting small businesses with their cluster growth initiatives.